About the course

 - Biological Therapeutics

 The class-based taught modules consist of five days of intensive face-to-face lectures and tutorials, and are followed by a period for assignment work.
 Attendance at modules is a requirement for study.
-Some non-classroom activities are provided at laboratory facilities elsewhere in the University.
 A virtual learning environment (VLE) provides between-module support, and assignments are submitted online.

 Graduates of the programme have held positions such as pharmacist, medical information executive, consultant, project manager, director, CEO, associate professor, clinical research coordinator, senior scientist, psychiatrist, registrar and doctoral research student.